-After identifying and selecting all of their SmartWay and non-SmartWay carriers, shippers can then optionally identify each carrier that they use for each company and the service that the carrier provides (e.g., Inbound or Outbound hauls, International and/or Domestic service, etc.).
-These optional parameters serve as "tags" which allows shippers to filter their emission data as desired using the screen tools discussed in Section 3 below.
+After identifying and selecting all of their SmartWay and non-SmartWay carriers, Way 4 shippers can then identify each carrier that they use for each company and the service that the carrier provides (e.g., Inbound or Outbound hauls, International and/or Domestic service, etc.).
+These optional parameters serve as "tags" which allows shippers to filter their emission data as desired using the screen tools discussed below.